Advertiser Disclosure

 Ask, and you may receive.
 You can reach out to your bank and ask them about waiving some or all of your overdraft fees.
 Banks are not obligated to fulfill your request, but financial institutions may remove some or all overdraft fees to build goodwill.
 The bank benefits if you stay with them long-term.
 It’s better for them to spot you the $33 to $35 overdraft fee if it means you get a mortgage or auto loan with them later down the road.
 These institutions prefer not to close accounts or see customers do business with another bank.

-You can contact your bank via phone or email to discuss the overdraft fee refund.
+You can contact your bank via phone or email to discuss the refund of the overdraft fee.
 Being courteous to the representative will increase your chances, but it won’t guarantee that you will get a refund.
 If the first representative you call won’t budge, don’t give up quite yet.
 You can call your bank a few hours later and speak with a different representative.
 Some people luck out after speaking with the second or third representative.
 If this is your first overdraft fee, mention it during the call to demonstrate this type of thing doesn’t happen with your finances often.
-Banks want to keep reliable customers, and they don’t want a small mishap to ruin a long-term relationship.
+Banks want to keep reliable customers and don’t want a minor mishap to ruin a long-term relationship.

 Dispute Overdraft Fees

 Some overdraft fees aren’t your fault.
 The merchant may have overcharged or provided you with the wrong order.
 Those mistakes can increase the final purchase price and make your balance negative, much to your shock.
 You can get a refund later that puts a few dollars in your bank account, enough to return to a positive balance, excluding the overdraft fee.
-You can contact the bank with the dispute, and if that doesn’t work, you can reach out to the merchant.
-Holding onto receipts is a good practice in general, but it especially applies to getting rid of certain overdraft fees.
-You can use receipts and other documentation to prove the merchant’s mistake to strengthen your case.
-Not all merchants will fulfill your request, but if you are a returning customer, most will pay the overdraft fee to keep the relationship intact.
+You can contact the bank with the dispute; if that doesn’t work, you can contact the merchant.
+Holding onto receipts is generally a good practice, but it especially applies to getting rid of certain overdraft fees.
+You can use receipts and other documentation to prove the merchant’s mistake and strengthen your case.
+Not all merchants will fulfill your request, but most will pay the overdraft fee if you are a returning customer to keep the relationship intact.

 Loading...
 Loading...